electron/electron/docs/tutorial/windows-taskbar.md

 From MSDN, it's illustrated:

-> This toolbar is simply the familiar standard toolbar common control.
+> This toolbar is the familiar standard toolbar common control.
 It has a
 > maximum of seven buttons.
 Each button's ID, image, tooltip, and state are defined
 > in a structure, which is then passed to the taskbar.
 The application can show,
 > enable, disable, or hide buttons from the thumbnail toolbar as required by its